chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 **Caution.** It is not because something is possible, that you should use it, even less abuse it.
-First, another programmer might not know that the query syntax is not just for `IEnumerable<T>` and might have problems understanding your code, second, the result will always be less performant than hand-written code, third, in LINQ we can use any selector we'd like, this is not the case with a nullable, and last, C# already offers nice syntactic sugars for nullables (the conditional operators `?:` and `?.`, and the null-coalescing operator `??`).
+First, another programmer might not know that the query (comprehension) syntax is not just for `IEnumerable<T>` and might have problems understanding your code, second, the result will always be less performant than hand-written code, third, in LINQ we can use any selector we'd like, this is not the case with a nullable, and last, C# already offers nice syntactic sugars for nullables (the conditional operators `?:` and `?.`, and the null-coalescing operator `??`).
 Nevertheless, there are situations where a piece of code written in query syntax is much more readable, therefore easier to maintain.
 Finally,